lavalink-devs/youtube-source/README.md

 - `TVHTML5EMBEDDED`
   - ✔ Opus formats.
   - ❌ No playlist support.
-  - ❌ Cannot be used for playback when logged out.
+  - ❌ Playback requires sign-in.

 ## Using OAuth Tokens
 You may notice that some requests are flagged by YouTube, causing an error message asking you to sign in to confirm you're not a bot.